Copy stand set up for iPhone.

 WRITTEN & PHOTOGRAPHED BY: STEVE HOLLOWAY

-I used my iPhone 11 Pro Max to rephotograph/copy the Canon 10D Times Square portfolio page images.
+For Copied on iPhone, I used my iPhone 11 Pro Max to rephotograph/copy the Canon 10D Times Square portfolio page images.
 The images that were originally shot on a Canon 10D in 2003 have now been Shot on iPhone in 2022.
 (NOTE: The page was removed from the clear portfolio insert for final image capture).

 The original Times Square portfolio page combined the Canon 10D Yellow Cab and Manhole Covers images for output on Fuji Photo Paper to use in design firm, ad agency and commercial account presentations.